konflux-ci/architecture/architecture/index.md

 - Support both existing and new projects
 - Provide APIs to manage your software lifecycle
 - Provide a surface for partners to integrate, add value
+- Provide a unified user interface across the entire process

 ## Architecture Goals